SpyglassMC/Spyglass/README.md

 ## Goto Definitions

-You can goto the definitions of entities, tags, teams, bossbars and data storages by Ctrl-clicking on their names.
+You can goto the definitions of entities, tags, teams, bossbars and data storages in the workspace by Ctrl-clicking on their names.

 ![goto-definition](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/goto-definition.gif)

 ## Finding References

-You can find all the references of entities, tags, teams, bossbars and data storages by pressing Alt F12.
+You can find all the references of entities, tags, teams, bossbars and data storages in the workspace by pressing Alt F12.

 ![peek-references](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/peek-references.gif)